traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11a.client-grid-add-grid-page.question.md

  6. Add a public class variable:  defaultColumnDef
     -- The type is ColDef
-    -- Initialize it so that flex = 1, sortable = true, filter = true, floatingFilter = true
+    -- Initialize it so that flex = 1, sortable = true